Skip to content

 return hmac.compare_digest(expected, header[len("sha256="):])

 Each webhook is delivered independently.
-If you have multiple webhooks for the same dial and one fails, the others still receive their delivery.
+If you have multiple webhooks for the same company and one fails, the others still receive their delivery.

 To handle missed deliveries, treat the X-OutboundIQ-Delivery-Id as an idempotency key on your side and reconcile periodically against the Dials API.